marcbinz/marcbinz/README.md

 #### macOS

-> My most beloved operating system to date
+> My most beloved operating system to date.

 #### Visual Studio Code

-> Just the best general purpose code editor for macOS in existence
+> Just the best general purpose code editor for macOS in existence.

 #### JetBrains Goland | IntelliJ | ...

-> The best suite of IDEs money can buy right now
+> The best suite of IDEs money can buy right now.

 #### Go

-> A minimalistic programming language that yields great powers
+> A minimalistic programming language that yields great powers.

 #### Elm

-> A functional programming language for the web frontend to get rid of nasty JS runtime errors
+> The only web frontend language anyone should ever use.
+>
+> Functional.
+Clean.
+Safe.
+Reliable.
+Delightful.

 #### Typescript

-> Basically like Javascript, but in good (because types)
+> Basically like Javascript, but in good (because types).
+>
+> (Yet still no match for Elm)

 #### Svelte

-> Currently the best frontend framework/library/compiler next to Elm
+> Currently the best frontend framework/library/compiler next to Elm.
 >
 > (This statement might be outdated tomorrow though)

 #### Swift

-> THE language to build native iOS apps
+> THE language to build native iOS apps.

 #### Flutter